TISUnion/PrimeBackup/docs/chunking/index.md

 This reduces metadata overhead without changing the logical model

-Chunk hashes follow `backup.hash_method`, the same as the whole-file blob hash.
-Chunk group hashes always use `sha256` regardless of `backup.hash_method`
+Chunk hashes follow `backup.hash_method`, the same as the whole-file blob hash; chunk group hashes always use `sha256` regardless of `backup.hash_method`

 ## Compression and Performance